Tuesday, October 11, 2011

 At .866c, Lorentz Transform tells us that particle's relativistic mass is double the particle's mass at relative rest.

-Relativistic Growth (n) factor comes from the Lorentz Transform which can be used to quantify mass growth due to relativity.
+Relativistic growth factor (n) comes from the Lorentz Transform which can be used to quantify mass growth due to relativity.

 ffSec: fuel flow per second, mass per second consumed at rest.
 This quantity converts to plasma prior to injection into particle accelerator.

-Note: n can be any rational number >1.0, but choosing certain dc values gives integer growth factors.
 Choosing particle exhaust speeds with corresponding growth factors as integers is a convenience but in no way a requirement.

 n = 1